macey26/100-days-of-code/r1-log.md

 ###R1D71
 Created more buttons for my Alex the Kidd jenken UI and changed some more console logs to DOM menthods

+###R1D72
+Started refactoring my javascript code, to make room for the DOM changes Ive made.

+I really feel like I'm getting it.
+Thank @TheOdinProject and thanks #100DaysOfCode

+###R1D73
+Still refactoring my javascript code, to make room for DOM.

+Spent a lot of time editing images for the UI using inkscape and gimp